 All parents/guardians of students enrolled in ISM are members of the PTA.
-A committee for each campus is elected annually at an Annual General Meetings to represent the parent bodies in working with the school’s administration and teachers.
-It consists of a minimum of four members, all of whom have children enrolled in the campus.
+A committee for each campus, to represent the parent bodies in working with the school’s administration and teachers, is elected annually at Annual General Meetings.
+Each consists of a minimum of four members, all of whom have children enrolled in the campus.
 The full Terms of Reference can be read here.

 Terms of Reference of the PTA